Skip to Main Content

 1. What does the term “court file” mean?

-2. What information is contained in a court file pertaining to a criminal or motor vehicle matter?
+2. What information may be contained in a court file pertaining to a criminal or motor vehicle matter?

 The contents of a file depend on the nature of the case and the charges (see Connecticut Practice Book Section 7-13 for more detailed information).
-The file’s contents may include, inter alia, the following documents:
+Among other things, the file’s contents may include the following documents:

 1. executed arrest warrant;